I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_smartcard_reply.md

 ## Members

+`Buffer`

+Pointer to a buffer that  receives smart card data.

 `BufferLength`

 Number of bytes received from the card.

 `BufferSize`

 Size of the buffer pointed to by <i>Buffer</i>.

 ## Remarks
 The client driver must receive data in this buffer and   adjust <i>BufferLength</i> to the number of received bytes.

 ## Requirements
 | &nbsp; | &nbsp; |